 While not really a “beard”, these are the common stubbles:

-Short stubble: Usually just 1-2 days of growth.
-1-2mm length
+- Short stubble: One day of growth.
+0.4mm length

-Medium stubble: Most commonly 5-8 days of growth.
-3-5mm length
+- Medium stubble: Three days of growth.
+1-3mm length

 So what do you need in order to grow and maintain this style of beard?
-Well, nothing other than some quality beard growing genetics (or a helping hand at boosting beard growth), and possibly a good stubble trimmer.
+Well, nothing other than some quality beard growing genetics.

 As for maintaining the stubble beard, simply choose the variety you want.
-The use the stubble trimmer to maintain that length.
+Then use the stubble trimmer to maintain that length.
 That’s it.
 This is why the stubble is one of the more popular beard styles.
-It’s super easy to maintain, doesn’t require many products.
+It’s super easy to maintain, doesn’t require many beard products at all.

 4. The Balbo